About gifted and talented learning

 - check out resources for parents at the Australian Association for the Education of the Gifted and Talented.

-The time your child spends using educational software and websites still counts as screen time.
-A healthy family lifestyle includes limits on daily screen time for everyone.
+The time your child spends using educational software and websites is valuable.
+But a healthy family lifestyle includes both screen use and plenty of other activities that are good for your child’s development.

-There are lots of more formal, structured or planned ways to help your gifted child develop talents and explore new interests and skills.
-Although they’re more structured, they’re not necessarily more expensive or complicated.
+There are many formal, structured or planned ways to help your gifted child develop talents and explore interests and skills.

 For example, you might visit neighbours, family or friends who have hobbies, live on farms, play musical instruments or have interesting jobs.
-Or you could go to local parks, native bushland, museums, festivals, libraries and art galleries.
-Even a simple trip to the airport can fire up a child’s imagination.
+Or go to local parks, native bushland, museums, festivals, libraries and art galleries.
+Even a simple trip to the airport can fire up your child’s imagination.

-And like everyday activities, these more structured experiences can help your child develop talents in her areas of ability.
+These more structured experiences can help your child develop talents in their areas of ability.
 For example, a child who has great physical coordination and goes to weekly gym classes might develop a talent for gymnastics.

-As your gifted child gets older his learning needs will probably be more complex.
+As your gifted child gets older, their learning needs will probably be more complex.
 You and your child can ask about opportunities at school – for example, mathematics competitions or music camps.